 - Software engineering tools, e.g., IDEs, build systems, version control.

-Successful candidates may also have:
+Successful candidates may also have the following:

 - Industrial experience.